Wes34840/m3bo/README.md

 # m3bo Changelog, I guess

+## 0.0.7

+- Added sounds to the following things:
+  - Player
+    - Shooting
+    - Having an empty magazine
+    - Taking damage
+    - Dying
+    - Cooler dying
+  - Enemy
+    - Attacking
+    - Taking damage
+    - Dying
+- Added background music to main menu and level 1

 ## 0.0.6

-- you can no longer kickflip the pressure plate, sorry safwan
+- You can no longer kickflip the pressure plate, sorry safwan

 ## 0.0.5